-Caching topology defines the strategy for data storage in a clustered cache.
+A caching topology defines the strategy for data storage in a clustered cache.
 It refers to the behavior of a cache cluster under different circumstances.
-These behavior specifications help in choosing the cache topology that better suits the environment of an application.
-NCache offers multiple caching topologies, and based on the needs of an application, the users can pick the topology that suits them best.
+These behavioral specifications help choose the cache topology that best suits the environment of an application.

-The variety of caching topologies caters to the needs of applications requiring linear scalability in terms of storage and transaction load as well as high availability.
+The variety of caching topologies cater to the needs of applications requiring linear scalability in terms of storage and transaction load, as well as high availability.

 In This Section

 This section explains in detail the Partitioned and Partition-Replica topologies.